 The pompadour mid fade is a versatile style that can be paired with any hair length and style.

 This look gets its name from how the hair is cropped around the sides, leaving longer hair on top that can be styled into a pompadour.
-To get this look, you can use pomade or wax to create a shiny or textured finish.
+You can use pomade or wax to create a shiny or textured finish to get this look.

 Faux Hawk Fade Haircut